 Consequently, you can output to a TV or monitor and use the tablet like a PC computer.
 It is still an Android-based device though, so you get access to all the apps you could want from the operating system.

 For remote learning, the camera offers 8MP quality with HDR to adjust for any lighting, making it ideal even when moving from room to room – possible thanks to that 14-hour battery life.
 The S Pen Stylus is also a great addition for annotating and beyond.
 The keyboard case, which is a useful addition, is charged as an extra accessory.
 That said, this will pair with any Bluetooth keyboard, so that may not be a factor in your decision.

 3. Amazon Fire 7: Best affordable tablet

-The Amazon Fire OS works on an Android base so that means lots of apps are available.
-Battery life spans just a few hours but the build quality is solid, so even when thrown in into a bag with a charger it should survive, although a protective case is always a good idea.
+The Amazon Fire OS works on an Android base so there are lots of apps are available.
+Battery life spans just a few hours, however, the build quality is solid, so even when thrown in into a bag with a charger it should survive, although a protective case is always a good idea.

 This device offers excellent parental controls, making it a good option for anyone giving this tablet to a younger student who, perhaps, needs limits on usage.

 The HP Chromebook X2 is, just as the name suggests, everything you could want from a Chromebook, while taking on the form of a portable tablet.
 As such, it is ideal for both remote learning at home and in the classroom.